stockholmkid/game-theory-thesis/README.md

-# Tic Tac Toe

-Tic Tac Toe made in Rails 5 and Action Cable

-[Read](http://cookieshq.co.uk/posts/tic-tac-toe-game-in-rails-5-with-action-cable/) our blog post about how this was made using Action Cable in Rails 5
+# Game Theory

+This app is used to randomly pair a leader and follower using real time via Action Cable from Rails 5.

+This app with leader and follower follows Stackleberg theory.

+Sequential Moves.